rojikaru/ponzu/CONTRIBUTING.md

 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes

-Thank you for contributing to OtakuRank!
+Thank you for contributing to Ponzu!